emerald-dao/flownaut/src/lib/content/flownaut/README.md

 - `readme.md` - what will display on the level page.
 - `success.cdc` - this script will be run to check if the user passes the level. **It must return a `Bool` type - `true` if the user passes, `false` if not.**
 - (*OPTIONAL*) `contract.cdc` - the contract to be deployed when the user clicks "Start Level".
 If no contract is needed, don't include this file.
+- (*OPTIONAL*) `deploy.cdc` - a custom deploy script to be used when the user clicks "Start Level".
+Can be used to set up user storage like initializing Vaults or NFT Collections and stuff like that.

-  - Note: If your contract imports any of the following common contracts below, simply add a `utility` folder with those contracts in it.
+*Note*: If your `contract.cdc`, `deploy.cdc`, or `success.cdc` files import any of the following common contracts below, simply add a `utility` folder with those contracts in it.
 See the `scam-coin` folder for an example.
     - FlowToken
     - FungibleToken
     - NonFungibleToken